gtfierro/mpdb/README.md

 receive a response from the server with the corresponding echo tag within the client time-out window, the client can choose to resend the message as many times as it wants.
 Consecutive execution order is only guaranteed if the server receives the client's message within the server time-out window.
+Client echo tags should start at `1`.

+Each client is considered separately, so multiple clients do not have to coordinate echo tags.

+The server only keeps track of N messages into the future of the last confirmed echo tag (this is 10 by default).

 Parameters:
 * server time out (STO) -- 3 seconds default
 * client time out (CTO) -- 1 second default
+* num cached messages -- 10 default

 Example: